Do you want to improve your small business email marketing strategy?

 7. Skyrocketing Your List for More Growth

-Ok, so you’ve completed all the steps above.
+Okay, so you’ve completed all the steps above.

 You now have a few hundred subscribers on your list, you found a lead magnet your audience loves, and your emails are bringing in a bit of revenue.

-That leads to the big question: what next?
+That leads to the big question: What next?

 From here, you should use all the tools at your disposal to target your audience even further.
 And with OptinMonster, that’s incredibly easy.